 Of course, anyone can easily point to heinous actions carried out in the name of Christianity and/or perpetrated by members of western civilizations; but what belief system or civilization can say otherwise?
 Even self-described Jains and Buddhists have done things that others will consider abhorrent.
 Are these people then not Jains or Buddhists?
-The difference between a belief system with a history of detestable acts and a detestable system of beliefs is simple: Did it get better?
+The difference between a belief system with a history of detestable acts and a detestable system of beliefs is simple: Did things get better?
+A valid belief system should be able to self-correct.

-Also, this is not to say that other societies or beliefs are bad, but attacks on Christianity happen on a daily basis — all in the name of “diversity.”
+Also, this is not to say that other societies or beliefs are inherently bad, but attacks on Christianity happen on a daily basis — all in the name of “diversity.”
 But true diversity does not mean everyone has to be the same, but instead that everyone has the right to be different.
-It is the very non-compulsory nature of Christianity that separates it from some other belief systems and allows the very attacks that will turn around and destroy those rights which most of us take for granted.
+It is the very non-compulsory nature of Christianity – with its focus on the individual – that separates it from other belief systems and allows the very attacks that will turn around and destroy those rights which most of us take for granted.

 At the same time, we must see that Christianity — like any belief system — has evolved over time.
 Some will say that this is not true, that any so-called “evolution” is by definition a heresy.
-And yet, clearly this is not the case.
-A large proportion of today’s Christians are members of what was at some point called a heresy, a cult or, at best, a “protest religion” (protestant).
+And yet a large proportion of today’s Christians are members of what was at some point called a heresy, a cult or, at best, a “protest religion” (protestant).
 Even Catholic and Orthodox doctrine (arguably the oldest forms of organized Christianity) have changed over the millennia.

-TAKE AWAY: Christianity is worth saving.
-Don’t wake up one day wondering why everything changed for the worse.
+Christianity is worth saving.
+Let’s not wake up one day wondering why everything changed for the worse.

 IMAGE SOURCE: commons.wikimedia.org/wiki/File:Checker_Taxi_Madison_Sq_jeh.jpg ATTRIBUTION: Jim.henderson [CC0]IMAGE SOURCE: